ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 _Password:_ pfsense

 **Do a small ping test and observe captured traffic by pfSense using one of it's diagnostic packet capture tools available in webGUI.
+Ping test can be between any of router, kali or server.
 Add screenshot**

 ---